ixnode/php-vault/README.md

 ### Display the decrypted file without encryption

-* Do not need any key
+* Do not need any key.

 ```bash
 $ vendor/bin/php-vault display .env --display-decrypted